 - 1. Remove the bottle covers (if used). - 2.
 Close the main valve on the container. - 3.
-Remove the two hoses at the ACME connection. - 4.
-Install the rubber cap over the valve ACME connection. - 5.
+Remove the two hoses from the ACME connection. - 4.
+Install the rubber cap over the valve ACME connection. (if so equipped) - 5.
 Remove/loosen the wing nut holding the clamp hook. - 6.
 Remove the clamp hook. - 7.
 Fill the bottle and reverse the procedure to install.
 Test all connections for leakage.